FILIC: Dual-Loop Force-Guided Imitation Learning with Impedance Torque Control for Contact-Rich Manipulation Tasks: Introduction

 This work makes the following contributions:

 \begin{itemize}

-\item A dual-loop framework combining an outer-loop Transformer-based imitation policy and an inner-loop impedance torque controller for compliant contact-rich manipulation with multimodal visual and force inputs. \item A low-cost, sensorless method for estimating end-effector wrench using a synchronous digital twin, with an open-source implementation for accessibility. \item Two complementary force-feedback data collection frameworks: haptic vibration via a handheld controller and AR-based force vector visualization in VR.
+\item A low-cost, sensorless method for estimating end-effector wrench using a synchronous digital twin, with an open-source implementation for accessibility. \item A dual-loop framework combining an outer-loop Transformer-based imitation policy and an inner-loop impedance torque controller for compliant contact-rich manipulation with multimodal visual and force inputs.

 \end{itemize}